ecknight/RecognizerEvaluation/README.md

 # RecognizerEvaluation
-Code for evaluating automated recognizers for ARU processing from Knight et al. 2017 ACE-ECO
+Code for evaluating automated recognizers for ARU processing from Knight et al. 2017 ACE-ECO.